Mindanao State University: History

 The initial batch of students to enroll in the University on June 13, 1962, passed the scholarship examination administered by the National Science Development Board.
 The 282 freshmen students were in the top 5% of their high schools in the MINSUPALA region in Bangsamoro.
 Their teachers were 12 regular Filipino faculty members and a number of volunteers from the U.S. Peace Corps, British Voluntary Service Overseas, Volunteers in Asia, Ford Foundation, Fulbright Foundation and others.
-Baccalaureate courses were offered by the pioneering colleges: Liberal Arts, Education and Community Development to which four more were added in the subsequent school year 1964-65 – Agriculture, Fisheries, Business Administration and Engineering.
+Baccalaureate courses were offered by the pioneering colleges: Liberal Arts, Education and Community Development to which four more were added in the subsequent school year 1964–65 – Agriculture, Fisheries, Business Administration and Engineering.
 In July 1969, the College of Forestry was added.

 To meet the growing demands of the region, 16 major colleges were created offering 248 courses.

-On January 10, 2001, three CHED supervised institutions — Lanao Norte Agricultural College (LNAC), Lanao National College of Arts & Trade (LNCAT), and Maigo School of Arts and Trade (MSAT) — were integrated into the MSU System by virtue of CHED Order No. 27 S. 2000 and Republic Act No. 8760.
+On January 10, 2001, three CHED supervised institutions — Lanao del Norte Agricultural College (LNAC), Lanao National College of Arts and Trades (LNCAT), and Maigo School of Arts and Trades (MSAT) — were integrated into the MSU System by virtue of CHED Order No. 27 S. 2000 and Republic Act No. 8760.

-Classes were temporarily suspended due to the Battle of Marawi which started in May 2017.
-Some students, faculty, and personnel were evacuated to nearby MSU-IIT in Iligan City while others went home to their provinces during the ongoing conflict.
+Classes were temporarily suspended due to the Battle of Marawi, which started in May 2017.
+Some students, faculty, and personnel were evacuated to nearby MSU-IIT in Iligan while others went home to their provinces during the ongoing conflict.
 The school was unable to hold summer classes in the campus.
-However, regular in-campus classes resumed in August of the same year after a successful "Balik MSU: Somombak Tano sa Pantaw a Mareg" campaign to allow faculty and students to return to the campus amidst the ongoing war with security being strictly monitored.
+However, regular in-campus classes resumed in August of the same year after a successful Balik MSU: Somombak Tano sa Pantaw a Mareg campaign to allow faculty and students to return to the campus amidst the ongoing war with security being strictly monitored.
 The battle in the city officially ended later in October.

+On December 3, 2023, a bombing occurred in Dimaporo Gymnasium during a Catholic mass.
+Four people were confirmed dead and at least 40 people were injured.
+Classes were temporarily suspended until further notice; as a result, students, faculty, and personnel were repatriated to their home provinces following the incident.
+The Islamic State claimed responsibility for the attack.

+Administration

+President of Mindanao State University

+The President of Mindanao State University is the chief executive officer of the Mindanao State University System, and is appointed for a six-year term by the President of the Philippines.

+Since its founding in 1961, Mindanao State University has had 7 regular presidents, and 8 who served in an interim capacity.
+The longest-serving president was Mohamad Ali Dimaporo, who led the university in an acting capacity from 1976 to 1986 while concurrently serving as Governor of Lanao del Sur.

+Atty.
+Paisalin P. Tago, a member of the Bangsamoro Parliament, currently serves as President of the MSU System after being appointed by President Bongbong Marcos on June 27, 2025.